TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 for the available Torch 2.2 wheel ABI.
 Regenerated Python locks via just;
 focused desktop_jobs Bazel tests pass.
 Intel cleanroom bootstrap needs rerun.

+Expanded browser matrix run 35541484110 (29f4828b): nine jobs passed.
+Windows WebKit completed all 14 tests successfully (including all three stress seeds), but its Playwright worker failed to exit within 300 seconds, so the job is correctly red.
+Re-ran only the failed job with GitHub runner diagnostics; teardown outcome is pending.
+Native run 35541484100 is live on all five targets and must not be restarted just because builds are slow.

+Added a bounded native malformed-input smash test: 51 valid/corrupted CHAT inputs (seed 20260920, byte splicing including invalid UTF-8, NULs, tier and timing fragments) run through the real desktop endpoint, compiled comparison parser, and writer with two workers.
+It passes: every source is preserved, every non-completed output retains its previous contents, valid members complete, and a subsequent clean job succeeds.
+No ML models are downloaded for this test; it is parser/orchestration evidence, not inference accuracy.

 Do not mark the goal complete until all required platform/pipeline gates have passing evidence.
 Existing tests and new configuration alone are insufficient.